Environmental guidance for your business in Northern Ireland & Scotland

 Use earth banks and cut-off ditches to channel the contaminated drainage away from surface waters and drains.

-You should divert clean water away from the stripped area as only uncontaminated surface water can be discharged direct to watercourses without a discharge consent.
+You should divert clean water away from the stripped area to avoid contamination.

 Plan ahead and carry out operations leading to bare or disturbed soil in periods of dry weather.